Our Commitment to Quality is Hitting 60 and Gaining Speed

 Joe recruited his nephews, Andy and Mark Healy, bringing their marketing and engineering backgrounds to help the business grow.

 In 1970, Joe tragically died in a boating accident.
 Honoring his commitment to the business, Mark and Andy Healy pressed on, propelling the business forward and continuing to produce innovative products mainly used in the rapidly growing center pivot irrigation market.

-The oldest of four siblings, Andrew M. Healy, was born on November 20, 1930, in Streator, Illinois.
+The oldest of four siblings, Andrew M. Healy, was born in Streator, Illinois on November 20, 1930.

-Andy attended the Chicago Academy of Fine Arts to study commercial arts, but then went back to work as a signalman for the Santa Fe Railroad.
+Andy attended the Chicago Academy of Fine Arts to study commercial arts but returned to work as a signalman for the Santa Fe Railroad.

-In the spring of 1949, Andy went a second motorcycle trip, this time taking two weeks traveling 3,500 miles through seven states including FL.
-He stopped in Groveland, to visit his mom’s brother, E. J. Senninger and his wife, Annette.
+In the spring of 1949, Andy went on a second motorcycle trip, taking two weeks to travel 3,500 miles through seven states, including FL.
+He stopped in Groveland to visit his mom’s brother, E. J. Senninger, and his wife, Annette.

 Andy served two years in the US Army before returning to the railroad.

 Andy then took a job at General Motors in the Jet Aircraft Division of Buick before attending the University of Illinois to major in Electrical Engineering.